Drone Surveying and

 This highly detailed output is accurate regarding global position and elevation, and it can be output in local coordinate systems such as the Irish Transverse Mercator (IRENET95) and Malin Head vertical datum.

-We have conducted many aerial photogrammetric surveys and have spent hundreds of hours in the field, at the computer, and working with experts to deliver survey-grade results with our workflows.
+We have conducted numerous aerial photogrammetric surveys, spending hundreds of hours in the field, at the computer, and collaborating with experts to deliver survey-grade results through our workflows.
 We have worked with surveyors and have in-house surveyors who verify the work we complete.
 We achieve <5cm accuracy in X, Y, and Z coordinates.

 The significant advantage of drone surveying over traditional surveying is the speed at which data can be delivered.
 Drone surveys can cover much larger areas more quickly than conventional surveying methods.